Newick: History

-Newick has a King George's Field in memorial to King George V.
+Newick has a King George's Field, a memorial to King George V.

 Notable buildings and areas

 The Newick parish sits to the east of the River Ouse.
 To the north and east is Fletching, to the south is Barcombe and to its west is Chailey.

 In the 16th century much of Newick was common land and animals were grazed by locals.
 The commons were part of the giant Chailey Commons complex.
 Newick retained its western commons until the middle of the 17th century, when Roeheath and Cinder Commons were almost all enclosed, however Little Roeheath (more a green than a common) still survives.